thoughtspot/thoughtspot.github.io/_admin/setup/logins.md

 ---
-title: [Sign-in credentials for administration]
+title: [Login credentials for administration]
+keywords: tbd
-last_updated: 10/11/2019
+last_updated: tbd
-summary: "You must have administrative access to perform various administrative tasks."
+summary: "You need administrative access to perform the actions discussed in this guide. "
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can access ThoughtSpot through SSH at the command prompt, and from a Web browser.
+You can access ThoughtSpot via SSH at the command prompt and from a Web browser.

 ## Administrative access